nomurako/RowCropPhotosynthesisModel/README.md

 ![image](https://github.com/user-attachments/assets/059166e4-1a8b-4e96-a2e2-cd455f748cc3)
 ## Requirement
 - The calculation is CPU-intensive because the model calculates A<sub>L</sub> at all the defined grid points in the 3D canopy (e.g., 100 x 100 x 100 = 10<sup>6</sup>  points).
 Therefore, we recommend using a good CPU (e.g., Intel Core i9) to run the calculation.
-- Please install the packages in "requirements.txt".
+- Install the necessary packages in "requirements.txt".
 - The codes were written in a Linux environment.
 You might encounter unexpected errors if you run the codes in Windows/Mac environments.
+- We used Python version 3.10.12.

 ## Usage
 - Parameters are stored in "./sample/parameter_list_v2.yml".